Ludophilia/Minishell/_docs/3 - execution.md

 (Inorder traversal??)

 - AO: ANDOR node.

+	- What to do when executing?

 		- AND:
 			- store left_code_exit_code in exit_code
 				- How?
 					- return value of the function that execute child?
 					- pointer modified once the function has done executing

 			- decide what to do with it:
 				- exit_code == 0 ?
 					- execute right_node
 					- store left_code_exit_code in AO exit_code
 				- exit_code != 0 ?
 					- skip out right node and childrens entirely
 		- OR:
 			- store left_code_exit_code in exit_code
 			- decide what to do with it:
 				- exit_code == 0 ?
 					- skip out right node and childrens entirely
 				- exit_code != 0 ?
 					- execute right_node
 					- store right_code_exit_code in AO exit_code

 - PI: PIPE node

+	- Q0: Execution

 		- Open a new pipe, the minute we pass on PIPE node (inorder traversal).
 			- the left child will get pipe[1] as ofd.
 			- the right child will get pipe[0] as ifd.

-	- But how to manage a pipe node which has a pipe node as a child ?
+	- Q1: But how to manage a pipe node which has a pipe node as a child ?

 								  PI(|)
 		                         /     \
 							   PI(|)   CMD(c)
 							   /   \
 						   CMD(a) CMD(b)

 		- The parent PIPE node
 			- left child (PIPE) will get pipeP[1] as ofd.